 A Message from the CEO

 National Child Day is celebrated in Canada on November 20 in recognition of our country’s commitment to upholding the rights of children and two historic events: the 1959 signing of the UN Declaration of the Rights of the Child and the adoption of the UN Convention on the Rights of the Child in 1989.
-Globally, the day is known as International Day of the Child.
+Globally, the day is known as World Children’s Day.

 For more than a decade, the state of childhood in Canada has been on the decline.
 This year, the impact of COVID-19 on children revealed that urgent action is still needed to protect the rights of young people in Canada.
 Now more than ever, we need to amplify the voices of children and youth.
 They need to be seen and heard.